vercel/next.js/docs/basic-features/data-fetching.md

 - The paths returned from `getStaticPaths` will be rendered to HTML at build time by `getStaticProps`.
 - The paths that have not been generated at build time will **not** result in a 404 page.
 Instead, Next.js will SSR on the first request and return the generated HTML.
 - When that’s done, the browser receives the HTML for the generated path.
 From the user’s perspective, it will transition from "the browser is requesting the page" to "the full page is loaded".
 There is no flash of loading/fallback state.
 - At the same time, Next.js adds this path to the list of pre-rendered pages.
-Subsequent requests to the same path will serve the generated page, like other pages pre-rendered at build time.
+Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time.

 `fallback: 'blocking'` will not _update_ generated pages by default.
 To update generated pages, use [Incremental Static Regeneration](#incremental-static-regeneration) in conjunction with `fallback: 'blocking'`.